Juliet Hancock: Chair and SCMA President

 Along with embracing childminding, Barbara spent 10 years as a foster carer in Glasgow, gaining invaluable experience in understanding the diverse needs and sensitivities of children.
 This foundation, coupled with her SVQ Level 3 in Children's Learning, Care and Development, solidified her commitment to continuous learning.

-Natalie Don MSP: Minister for Children, Young People and Keeping the Promise
+Natalie Don-Innes MSP: Minister for Children, Young People and The Promise

 Natalie Don was born in Paisley and grew up in Bridge of Weir.
 Natalie attended Gryffe High School and then went on to study History at University of Glasgow.